Authentication Endpoint

 scope

-List of the requested scopes (comma-separated)
+List of the requested scopes (space-separated)

 Must include at least the "openid" scope.